devonzuegel/nosko/README.md

 ## Running the app locally for development ##

 To get the Facebook Messenger bot to work locally, open a secure tunnel to localhost with [`ngrok`](https://ngrok.com/) by running `./ngrok http 3000` (or if you're running the app on a different port, replace `3000` with that port number).
-Then, go to the bot's page at [developers.facebook.com](https://developers.facebook.com/apps) and copy-paste the generated ngrok url (something like `https://randomlygeneratedstring.ngrok.io`) into the "New Page Subscription > Callback URL" field of the Facebook bot dashboard. **Please note that every time you run ngrok, you will have to update this callback url in the bot dashboard.**
+Then, go to the bot's page at [developers.facebook.com](https://developers.facebook.com/apps), navigate to its webhooks tab, and copy-paste the generated ngrok url (something like `https://randomlygeneratedstring.ngrok.io`) into the "New Page Subscription > Callback URL" field of the Facebook bot dashboard. **Please note that every time you run ngrok, you will have to update this callback url in the bot dashboard.**

 ## Models Structure ##